mohammedasker/100-days-of-code/log.md

 **Today's Progress**: Debugging a button fuctionality for stage 3.

 **Thoughts** Using clearInterval() should not be problem if there is only variable.
 But since my code contain 3 variables, it's going to be tough to debug my code.
 I tried to put clearInterval() in each variable and it does not work at all.
 I have to find my way around this challenge.

+### Day 27: July 7, 2019

+**Today's Progress**: Debugging potion button fuctionality for stage 3.

+**Thoughts** I don't get it.
+Why is it giving me undefined errors when I placed a var inside the clearInterval() bracket line.
+I really don't get it.
+3 days to go before I goolge the answer.